Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 To have a fair comparison, let us plot the percentile interval and the boot-T interval computed on the same data.

 <center>
+{% include image.html url="/assets/images/sigmoid_uncertainty/Comparison-20.png" description="Comparison between the bootstrap percentile interval and the boot-T interval on the same data.
+Past data = 20% of total data." %}
+{% include image.html url="/assets/images/sigmoid_uncertainty/Comparison-30.png" description="Comparison between the bootstrap percentile interval and the boot-T interval on the same data.
+Past data = 30% of total data." %}
 {% include image.html url="/assets/images/sigmoid_uncertainty/Comparison.png" description="Comparison between the bootstrap percentile interval and the boot-T interval on the same data.
-The boot-T is basicaly a mirrored image of the percentile interval with respect to the red curve." %}
+Past data = 40% of total data" %}
+{% include image.html url="/assets/images/sigmoid_uncertainty/Comparison-50.png" description="Comparison between the bootstrap percentile interval and the boot-T interval on the same data.
+Past data = 50% of total data." %}
+{% include image.html url="/assets/images/sigmoid_uncertainty/Comparison-60.png" description="Comparison between the bootstrap percentile interval and the boot-T interval on the same data.
+Past data = 60% of total data." %}
+{% include image.html url="/assets/images/sigmoid_uncertainty/Comparison-70.png" description="Comparison between the bootstrap percentile interval and the boot-T interval on the same data.
+Past data = 70% of total data." %}
 </center>
+Note that the boot-T interval is basicaly a mirrored image of the percentile interval with respect to the red curve.

 ## Conclusion